Psalm 17 – Shelter Under the Shadow of His Wings

 Let Your eyes look on the things that are upright.

 a.
-Hear a just cause, O LORD: As is common in the Psalms, David again prayed from a time of crisis.
+Hear a just cause, O Lord: As is common in Psalms, David again prayed from a time of crisis.
 Here he began his appeal to God by declaring the justice of his cause.
 He believed God had every reason to attend to his cry because his cause was just.

 ii.
 Yet we can look at our cause as impartially and dispassionately as possible, looking at it from the perspective of others to the best of our ability, and be more concerned with what is truly just than simply what favors us.